 We look forward to putting these resolutions to the test, and working with you, in 2017!

 P.S.
 For those of you who prefer a more conventional list of resolutions, above is one from Woody Guthrie, via the most excellent Maria Popova over at brainpickings.
-My favourite: “Keep hoping machine running”.
+My favorite: “Keep hoping machine running”.
 Original source here.